 - 6.1 Candidates for a Higher Doctorate will be required to submit an initial prima facie stage prior to formal enrolment for the award.
-The objective of this is to enable a preliminary judgement to be made as to the quality and coherence of the publications, or other creative/performance works to be considered for assessment, and consequently the likelihood that the candidate will meet the criteria for an award. - 6.2 Candidates should make a prima facie case to demonstrate that there is a sound basis for proceeding to a formal consideration of the Higher Doctorate and should include: - a) a detailed list of the publications/creative work on which the application is based - a critical summary, of approximately 1000 words, of the contribution to knowledge represented by the published or other creative/performance works establishing how the works have contributed to the field of study - c) the candidate's Curriculum Vitae.

-The prima facie case should be submitted to the Pro Vice-Chancellor via the Doctoral College.
+The objective of this is to enable preliminary judgement of the quality and coherence of the publications, or other creative/performance works to be considered for assessment, and consequently the likelihood that the candidate will meet the criteria for an award. - 6.2 Candidates should make a prima facie case to demonstrate that there is a sound basis for proceeding to a formal consideration of the Higher Doctorate and should include: - a) a detailed list of the publications/creative work on which the application is based - b) a critical summary, of approximately 1000 words, of the contribution to knowledge represented by the published or other creative/performance works establishing how the works have contributed to the field of study - c) the candidate's Curriculum Vitae. - 6.3 The prima facie case should be submitted to the Pro Vice-Chancellor or nominee via the Doctoral College. - A panel will be convened to consider the prima facie stage comprising at least two members of the University Executive Team members, normally including the Vice-Chancellor, the Deputy Vice Chancellor, and Head of the Doctoral College.
+The panel will consider the quality and coherence and quality of the publications or other creative/performance works to be submitted for consideration for a Higher Doctorate and the likelihood that an application will meet the criteria for an award. - 6.5 Candidates who have passed the prima facie stage are eligible for consideration for a Higher Doctorate and will be advised by the Doctoral College on the formal application process.
+Candidates must be enrolled as a PGR at BU in order to be eligible for a research degree award. - 6.6 Candidates may be advised by the panel that they require further information and may request that the candidate resubmits the prima facie case.
+In such circumstances, the panel should make their recommendations in writing and agree an appropriate timescale for resubmission.

-- 6.3 A panel will be convened to consider the prima facie stage comprising at least two members of the University Executive Team members, normally including the Vice-Chancellor, the Deputy Vice Chancellor, or Head of the Doctoral College.
-The panel will consider the quality and coherence and quality of the publications or other creative/performance works to be submitted for consideration for a Higher Doctorate and the likelihood that an application will meet the criteria for an award.
-Candidates who have passed the prima facie stage are eligible for consideration for a Higher Doctorate. - 6.4 The panel may consider that the prima facie case requires further work and may request that the candidate resubmits it.
-In such circumstances, the panel should make their recommendations in writing and agree an appropriate timescale. - 6.5 Candidates who do not pass the prima facie stage will have the right of appeal and should do so, in writing to the Vice Chancellor within four weeks of receiving this decision.
+6.7 Candidates who do not pass the prima facie stage will have the right of appeal and should do so, in writing to the Vice-Chancellor within four weeks of receiving this decision.